kovaacs/PWABuilder/apps/blog/src/posts/introducing-manifest-editor/introducing-manifest-editor.md

 <img src="/posts/introducing-manifest-editor/manifest-editor.png" alt="The Manifest Editor open on the Info tab.
 This is the appearance of the Manifest editor when you first open it." />

 If there are problems with any of your manifest members, you will see a red exclamation mark next to the tab with the error.
 Follow the mark to find the member highlighted red with error message describing the issue.
 To update the member, simply change the value in the input box.
-You can double check the "Code" tab to make sure the change was reflected.
+You can double-check the "Code" tab to make sure the change was reflected.

 <img src="/posts/introducing-manifest-editor/error.png" alt="The Manifest editor open on the Info tab with an error.
 The error is fixed and verified on the code tab." />